Model, simulate, and analyze aerospace vehicle dynamics

 Flight Control Analysis Tools

-Analyze the dynamic response and flying qualities of aerospace vehicles
+Analyze longitudinal and lateral-directional flying qualities of aerospace vehicles

 Earth Orientation Parameters